 What We Do

-Kids & Clays solicits contributions of cash and merchandise from generous National Sponsors and Donors and then donates the items to Ronald McDonald Houses who host annual Sporting Clays, Skeet and Trap events.
+Kids & Clays solicits in-kind contributions from generous national sponsors and donors to be used by participating Chapters who host annual Sporting Clays, Skeet and Trap fundraising events.

-- Allows Ronald McDonald Houses to keep 100% Net of their event proceeds!
+- Participating Chapters keep 100% net of their event proceeds!

-- Allows Ronald McDonald Houses to keep 100% of their National Drawing ticket sales!
+- Participating Chapters to keep 100% of their National Drawing ticket sales!

 The next year, companies and organizations such as Browning, Charles Daley, Pace American Trailers, Coca Cola, the National Shooting Sports Foundation (NSSF) and the National Sporting Clays Association (NSCA) followed Winchester’s lead and agreed to support the event as sponsors.
-More than 220 participants shot in the Chicago tournament and the Chicago Ronald McDonald House was again the beneficiary, to the tune of over $58,000
+More than 220 participants shot in the Chicago tournament and the House program near UChicago Medicine was again the beneficiary, to the tune of over $58,000

-The rapid success of the Chicago area tournament inspired Mr. Lubeznik to share his knowledge of this fundraiser with Ronald McDonald Houses across the country.
+The rapid success of the Chicago area tournament inspired Mr. Lubeznik to share his knowledge of this fundraiser with Ronald McDonalds House Charities® (RMHC®) Chapters across the country.
 Because of the potential for growth of this program, Mr. Lubeznik formed the Ronald McDonald House National Sporting Clays Foundation.
-The Foundation’s goal was to promote shooting tournaments as a unique type of fundraising event for Ronald McDonald Houses across the nation.
+The Foundation’s goal was to promote shooting tournaments as a unique type of fundraising event for Chapters across the nation.
 In 2002, Sporting Clays Tournaments were held in Orlando, FL, Detroit, MI, Columbus, GA, and in St. Louis, MO.
-Proceeds from each of the events benefited the Ronald McDonald Houses in their respective markets.
+Proceeds from each of the events benefited Chapters in their respective markets.

-To date, the Kids & Clays Foundation has generated nearly $18,000,000.00 through Sporting Clays, Trap and Skeet events.
-More importantly, participation in these events has raised awareness for Ronald McDonald House Charities® among thousands of shooters, while assisting thousands of families served by Ronald McDonald Houses each and every day.
+To date, the Kids & Clays Foundation has generated more than $20,000,000 through Sporting Clays, Trap and Skeet events.
+More importantly, participation in these events has raised awareness for Ronald McDonald House Charity Chapters among thousands of shooters, while assisting hundreds of thousands of families served by Ronald McDonald Houses each and every day.